-On this page you will find some links which will take you to other pages for relaxation and breathing techniques.
-These are useful everyday tools to help you with managing common symptoms when living with a long-term condition, such as pain, fatigue, lack of sleep, depression, stress and anxiety.
+On this page you will find some links for relaxation and breathing techniques.
+These useful tools can help manage common symptoms of a long-term condition.
 The techniques aim to calm the body and mind.

-Some of these exercises may not be useful or suitable for people with severe and enduring mental health problems.
+Please note: Before any new exercise, speak to your doctor if you have health problems, or concerns.
+Some exercises may not be suitable for people with severe mental health problems.

 Here are some useful links for relaxation techniques:

-Guided imagery – is a technique which allows you to divert your mind away from troublesome symptoms and transports you to another peaceful time and place.
+Guided imagery – a technique which allows you to divert your mind away from troublesome symptoms.
+Taking you to another peaceful time and place.

-Muscle relaxation – is a technique which involves scanning your body to find and release muscle tensions.
+Muscle relaxation – a technique which involves scanning your body to find and release muscle tensions.

-Mindfulness – is a technique which encourages you to focus your mind, to calmly and consciously observe and accept ‘life’ in the present moment.
+Mindfulness – a technique which encourages you to focus your mind, and to observe and accept ‘life’ in the present moment.

-Distraction – is a technique which focuses the mind on something other than the troubling symptoms that are being experienced, thus lessening their intensity
+Distraction – a technique which focuses the mind on something other than the troubling symptoms

 - Place one hand on your stomach right above your belly button.
 Place your other hand in the middle of your chest on top of your breastbone.
 Take a breath.
 Notice how it feels.

-- Then slowly breathe out, through pursed lips.
-Feel your abdomen lower as you breathe out, gradually.
+- Slowly breathe out, through pursed lips.
+Feel your abdomen lower as you breathe out.

 - Continue breathing and focus your mind and breaths on areas that are tense or painful to relax.